 The Sharpe Community Scholars Program welcomes alumni involvement in a broad range of engaged academic opportunities: service-learning courses and projects, network development and mentoring, events, fundraising, consulting and more.
-Please contact Sharpe's director, Monica D. Griffin at 757-221-3263 to learn more about ways to get involved with community engagement and scholarship at William and Mary.
+Please contact Sharpe's director, Monica D. Griffin at 757-221-3263 to learn more about ways to get involved with community engagement and scholarship at William & Mary.

 Sharpe Program Alumni Network

-The William and Mary Alumni Association hosts web sites for alumni groups interested in maintaining contact with the College and with one another.
+The William & Mary Alumni Association hosts web sites for alumni groups interested in maintaining contact with the College and with one another.
 Alumni of the Sharpe Program can stay current on Sharpe events and stay in touch with one another by registering under the Sharpe Interest Group at http:/alumni.wm.edu.

 Sharpe-Alumni Partnership in Community-Based Learning